Home visit: a recipe for a happy house

 When Italian expats Ilaria and Alberto relocated to the Netherlands, they brought their rich heritage with them.
 Combining warm rustic touches and a new-found love of Nordic style, they created ‘the Happy House’ with sons Enea (3) and Leo (1).
 Having an all-white base and a few key pieces of furniture means they can easily adapt the living room to their needs: “It’s designed as an open space that we can enjoy together, but at the same time have our ‘personal moments,’” says Ilaria.

 Open and closed storage is inspired by each family member’s passions.
 Ilaria enjoys watching TV, but as the TV unit is not very beautiful to look at, it’s hidden behind the painted door of a wooden IVAR cabinet when not in use.
 Ilaria’s other passion is crochet, which she works on in her downtime.
 “I bought the FABRIKÖR display cabinet specifically to keep my yarns in.
-It used to live upstairs in my office, but I realised it was useless there.
+It used to live upstairs in my office, but I realized it was useless there.
 I only ever work on my crochet in the living room, where I feel truly relaxed,” says Ilaria.

 “Even though we don’t have a separate dining room, making space for a big, family dining table is true to our roots.
 In Italy, everyone sits down and eats a good meal three times a day (sometimes more!) – it may seem chaotic, but it’s comforting to me,” says Ilaria.
 “And as much as it’s an old-fashioned tradition, I love the look of a modern dining table.”